rriemann/blog/_posts/2010-12-20-gpg-agent-with-opensuse11.3-zsh.markdown

 ---

 [![GnuPG Logo][img]{.right}][gpg]
-I'm a supporter for mail encryption since I started using free software.
+I'm a supporter of mail encryption since I started using free software.
 At least, I sign all my own mails, with the exception of mails to people, who don't know what an \*.asc file is and might not open my mail for this reason.